SoftwareAG/adabas-tcp/README.md

 #### Fields

-For each field that is access the following information must be provided:
+For each field that is accessed the following information must be provided:

 * type (regular field, multiple field, periodic group)
 * format